-If the stage-specific test is also passed alongside the basic test, the auditor is issued with provisional approval for the stage in question entitling him or her to conduct audits.
+If the stage-specific test is also passed alongside the basic test, the auditor is issued with provisional approval entitling him or her to conduct audits.
 The passed stage-specific test must not be older than 12 months at the time of approval.

 An auditor who fails a basic test three times in succession cannot obtain permanent QS approval.
-Approval for the scope in question is also not possible if a stage-specific test is failed three times in succession.
+Approval for the stage production is also not possible if a stage-specific test is failed three times in succession.